 Maria with a blonde person

-Through extensive flyering, an online petition and multiple letters sent to the British Prime Minister, Maria says that she hopes to establish a National Blonde Day to celebrate all things blond.
+Through extensive flyering, an online petition and multiple letters sent to 10 Downing Street, Maria says that she hopes to establish a National Blonde Day to celebrate all things blond.
 I caught up with her to find out what else she wants to achieve.

 VICE: Hi, Maria.
 When did you first realise that blondes need protecting?

 Maria Jesus-Lucungo: It came all of a sudden a few years ago.
 They’re not breeding with each other.
 It’s good to have some blond in the white community to mix with everyone else so we can have a variety of complexions.
-Variety is nice—variety is the spice of life!
+Variety is nice – variety is the spice of life!
 If you go to Africa, you expect to see a black African.
-If someone from Africa comes to Europe, the first thing they should see should be a blonde.
-Blonde is the pure white before it gets mixed with everyone else.
+If someone from Africa comes to Europe, the first thing they should see should be a blond.
+Blond is the pure white before it gets mixed with everyone else.

 Do you think the purest forms of all races need to be protected?
 Like if black Africans were becoming extinct?

 Yes, but Africans aren’t becoming extinct.
 Go to Africa – you’ll see they have lots.
 If blondes disappear, then you will have to explain to your grandchildren that, once upon a time, we used to have another type of white people and the child might not believe it.
 This is what I’m trying to avoid; we don’t have to let it get that far.

 In England, we need somebody to stand up for blondes in the House of Commons.
 It’s like if you have a garden and one flower is dying out, then the gardener will do something to revive it.
 His concentration will be on that particular one.
 So my focus is on this particular one, but it doesn’t mean that I don’t like all the others.
 I like everyone all the same.

 What kind of thing would you suggest to the House of Commons?